sindresorhus/electron-better-ipc/readme.md

 ## API

-The export is just the built-in `ipc` module with some added methods, so you can use it as a replacement for `electron.ipcMain`/`electron.ipcRenderer`.
+The module exports `ipcMain` and `ipcRenderer` objects which enhance the built-in `ipc` module with some added methods, so you can use them as a replacement for `electron.ipcMain`/`electron.ipcRenderer`.

-The API is different in the main and renderer process.

 ## Main process

-### ipc.callRenderer(window, channel, [data])
+### ipcMain.callRenderer(browserWindow, channel, [data])

 Send a message to the given window.
-Returns a Promise for the response.
+Returns a `Promise` for the response.

-In the renderer process, use `ipc.answerMain` to reply to this message.
+In the renderer process, use `ipcRenderer.answerMain` to reply to this message.

-#### window
+#### browserWindow

 Type: `BrowserWindow`